Zhang Hao (figure skater): Partnership with Yu Xiaoyu

 On April 14, 2016, International Figure Skating magazine broke the news of Zhang's new partnership with Yu Xiaoyu.
 The Chinese Skating Association decided to switch partners between the two pairs of Peng/Zhang and Yu/Jin.
 They took the silver medal at the 2016 Skate Canada and won gold at the 2016 Cup of China.
 At the 2016–17 Grand Prix Final in Marseille they won the silver medal behind Evgenia Tarasova / Vladimir Morozov.

 Yu/Zhang began their season at the 2017 Cup of Nice where they placed first.
 In their first Grand Prix event of the season, Yu/Zhang placed second at the 2017 Cup of China after ranking second in both the short program and free skate.
 In their second Grand Prix event at 2017 Skate America, Yu/Zhang again placed second after ranking second in both programs.
 Their scores in both Grand Prix events have qualified Yu/Zhang for the 2017-18 Grand Prix Final, where they placed sixth.
 They won the Chinese National Championship and were named to the Chinese Olympic and World teams.
 They placed eighth at the Olympics, and seventh at Worlds.

 Due to injury, they withdrew from both of their 2018-19 Grand Prix events and did not compete at Nationals.
 They did not compete again until the 2019-20 Nationals, where they placed fourth.

-In September of 2020, it was reported that Yu and Zhang had split.
+In September 2020, it was reported that Yu and Zhang had split.

 Age controversy

 On February 14, 2011, the Zhangs' ages became the subject of controversy.
 Although his International Skating Union bio lists Zhang Hao as born on July 6, 1984, a Chinese skating association website suggested he was born on February 6, 1982.
 This would mean he was too old to compete in junior events during the 2002–03 season, such as the 2003 World Junior Championships where they won gold.
 His partner's age also came under scrutiny.
-Her ISU bio states that she was born on October 4, 1985 but the Chinese website suggested she was born on that day in 1987, meaning she was 14 and too young to compete in senior events during the 2001–02 season, such as the Four Continents where they won bronze, as well as the Olympics and World Championships.
+Her ISU bio states that she was born on October 4, 1985, but the Chinese website suggested she was born on that day in 1987, meaning she was 14 and too young to compete in senior events during the 2001–02 season, such as the Four Continents where they won bronze, as well as the Olympics and World Championships.
 The dates disappeared from the website by February 15.
 On February 17, the ISU said there were no discrepancies for the Zhangs in terms of the birthdates listed on their passports, ISU registration forms and the Chinese Olympic Committee's website.